juan43ramirez/openreview-matcher/ICML2025/README.md

 Expects the following files inside the `ICML2025/data` directory:
 * `bids100.csv`, with the following columns: `paper_id`, `reviewer_id`, `bid_str`
-* `scores_specter2_scincl`, with the following columns: `paper_id`, `reviewer_id`, followed by the affinity scores for each of the reviewer's papers with respect to the submission, then followed by the origins of said reviewer's papers.
+* `scores_with_origin`, with the following columns: `paper_id`, `reviewer_id`, followed by the affinity scores for each of the reviewer's papers with respect to the submission, then followed by the origins of said reviewer's papers.

 Make sure you have a Gurobi license, which is required for the matching step.